hectoramirez/Language-localization_FIFA/maps/README.md

 # Results

 This folder contains [Plotly](https://plotly.com/python/)'s maps which summarize the results obtained in `FIFA_localization.ipynb`.
-[Click on the followin links!]
+[Click on the following links!]

 * [`countries_covered.html`](https://hectoramirez.github.io/FIFA/countries_covered.html): Shows the countries where one or more of the languages already included in the FIFA game are spoken.
 We notice that the __Balkanic countries__ and the __Southeast Asia__ are not covered by the current available languages.